Does the COVID-19 Vaccine Cause Blood Clots?

 The good news is the risk of blood clots is really rare, and getting vaccination is still way safer than getting COVID.
 But people should get vaccinated with COVID vaccines by Pfizer or Moderna when they can, instead of the vaccine by J&J. Here’s what we know so far.

 What’s the Risk?

 The combination of blood clots with low platelets (known as thrombosis with thrombocytopenia or TTS) reported after the Johnson & Johnson COVID vaccine is serious and concerning.
 It also appears to be extremely rare.

-Out of the roughly nine million people who have received the Johnson & Johnson COVID-19 vaccine in the U.S., 29 people have experienced the condition so far, mostly in women aged 18-49 years (though it’s happened in men and older adults, too).
+Out of the roughly 14 million people who have received the Johnson & Johnson COVID-19 vaccine in the U.S., 57 people have experienced the condition so far, mostly women aged 18-49 years (though it’s happened in men and older adults, too).
 One of those cases occurred during the clinical trial prior to authorization.
-Unfortunately, three women have died.
+Unfortunately, nine people have died.

 The risk of TTS varies by age and sex, but the latest estimates range from:

 - 8.7 per 1 million for women aged 18-49 years

 - 2.8 per 1 million for men aged 18-49 years